 One thing we weren’t impressed with is the Color filter camera, which changes the color of objects in the scene to ethereal sepia tones.
 We called it “little more than a gimmick” in our analysis.
 It’s quite puzzling why OnePlus opted to include a dedicated camera just for this feature.
 Please note, that OnePlus eventually nerfed this feature after people figured out how to turn it into a pseudo-x-ray camera (see next section for more).

 The standard OnePlus 8 is a bit of a different story — it’s not that good, though it’s certainly useable.
 Just don’t expect results to match its more expensive brother.
 Learn more details in our review.

 Can the Color filter camera really see through clothes and plastic?

 A few weeks after the phone’s launch, social media became awash with images taken with the OnePlus 8 Pro’ Color filter camera, specifically the Photocrom filter, that revealed the camera can actually see through certain types of materials.
 These include plastic casings of electronics including TV remotes, Apple TV, Nintendo Switch, game controllers, and more.

 More troubling, the camera can also “see” through some thin layers of clothing.

 Needless to say, this ability is problematic, and OnePlus moved quickly to assuage any privacy fears.
 The company said it would disable the Photocrom filter via OTA, but only on phones sold in China and running Hydrogen OS.
 In the rest of the world, OnePlus said it would update the OnePlus 8 Pro in order to tone down this ability.
-In May, an update for the global OnePlus 8 Pro has actually completely disabled the controversial filter.
+In May, an update for the global variant has actually completely disabled the controversial filter.
 Now, the main camera uses the filter lens for certain things, but the original idea of the filter is gone.

 Does the OnePlus 8 have good battery life?

 While neither model is the best phone around when it comes to batteries, the OnePlus 8 and 8 Pro have solid battery life.
 You can also eek out a bit more screen on time by lowering the refresh rate to 60Hz, which is easy to do from the settings menu.